otto-de/api-guidelines/guidelines/010_core-principles/60_documentation.md

 # Documentation

 Our [quality standards](guidelines/100_core-principles/quality-standard.md) define all the values that are important to us.
-Consistency, reliability, support, communication or developer experience play a big role and also have an impact on API documentation.

-We aim to take care of clearly structured documentation, provide our audience with code examples, and make sure they have a great time using our API.
+What's more, we aim to take care of clearly structured documentation, provide our audience with code examples, and make sure they have a great time using our API.
-Here are the details:
+Here's what that means:

 ## Clear structure